April 2025 News

 Jenn Brown and Eiros Group have touched, changed and significantly improved the lives of so many.
 Eiros Group has grown into a company that serves people all over New Jersey.
 Eiros Group has also helped to inspire many others who are using Eiros Group as their model to create better outcomes for families and persons living with disabilities.

 Last month, it was a pure joy to gather with co-workers, employees, mentors, customers, families and friends.
-During the Anniversary celebration held at the Somerville Elks Lodge, everyone enjoyed a delicious buffet dinner and dessert, (Thank you Cat!), along with dancing and live music from Big Bang Baby.
+During the Anniversary celebration held at the Somerville Elks Lodge, everyone enjoyed a delicious buffet dinner and dessert, (Thank you Cathleen!), along with dancing and live music from Big Bang Baby.
 There were also awards given during the evening.
 Learn more about the awards and the recipients below.
 It was a delightful evening of friendship, successes, and happiness.
 I am grateful to be a part of Eiros Group and Jenn Brown's Universe, as are many of us!
 Cheers Jenn to many more Anniversaries in the years ahead!

 In case you missed last month's article from Jenn reviewing the past 5 years and where we go from here, read more in the March 2025 Newsletter.